kevinolega/callcentertrainingtips/cta/free.md

 I then discovered that I can share what I learned to my friends using my writing and my websites.

+Do not feel pressured to buy anything if you do not have the money to pay for any of our lessons.

+We have free lessons posted on this website.

-This website has over 400 free lessons.
+This website has over 500 free lessons.

+Please click video lessons and subscribe to our YouTube channel.

 Feel free to explore.